top of page

 Make them interesting

-Instead of worrying about the one-hundred things required for you to create a killer story, let’s concentrate on only one.
-To those of you good at compartmentalizing, this is your lucky day.
+Instead of worrying about the one hundred things required for you to create a killer story, let’s concentrate on only one.
+To those of you who are good at compartmentalizing, this is your lucky day.

 Strive to make every sentence sapid, succulent, and satisfying.